spencerrecneps/TDG-Tools/Documentation/qgis/Meld.md

 the start, mid, and end points of each target feature.
 If a source feature is within the tolerance distance of all three points, it is considered a match.
 A tie is broken by the average distance from all three points.

+As an example, imagine you received a layer representing all the bike lanes in a municipality, but the lines don't line up perfectly with the roads layer so a spaital join won't work.
+You can use this tool to assign the bike lane data to the roads that they overlap with.